 Humans are complex.
 Relationships even more so.
 You may love someone deeply yet mess up the connection you share with them.
 You’re not ready to let them go but being together is excruciatingly painful.
-You’re left with just one question on your mind – how to fix a relationship you ruined.
+When you’re stuck between a rock and a hard place such as this, you’re left with just one question on your mind – how to fix a relationship you ruined.

+To fix a relationship you ruined by cheating or hurting your partner can be hard.
+In those initial days of the setback, it can even feel as if there is no way to salvage your bond.
 This is not to say that all hope is lost.
 It is absolutely possible to fix a relationship you destroyed.
 As long as you’re willing to do the lion’s share of the work needed to mend your bond.
-We tell you how, in consultation with Psychotherapist Jui Pimple.
+We tell you how, in consultation with psychotherapist Jui Pimple, a trained Rational Emotive Behaviour Therapist and A Bach Remedy practitioner who specializes in online counseling.

 21 Ways To Fix A Relationship YOU Ruined

+You may be left racking your brains over, “I ruined my relationship, how do I fix it?”
+Don’t lose heart if that’s where you’re at.
 Sometimes, it takes a near-break in your bond to realize how much you value your partner and want them in your life.
-The story of Christy, a banker from Chicago, is a testament to the fact.
+The story of Christy, a banker from Chicago, is a testament to this fact.
 She was in a long-term, stable relationship with David for over seven years.

 The two were living together, and Christy secretly hoped that David would pop the question sooner rather than later.
 Having been together so long, their relationship had settled into a predictable rhythm.
 While they enjoyed each other’s company and were much in love, ‘the spark’ had died down.
 Then, there were the usual fights and bickering now and then.